-To add backups manually:
+To add backups manually

-- 1. In the Backup section, click Add backup, and then click Add existing backup.
-Program opens a window where you can browse for backups on your computer. - Select a backup version (a .tib file), and then click Add.
+1. In the Backup section, at the bottom of the backup list, click the arrow icon, and then click Add existing backup.
+The program opens a window where you can browse for backups on your computer.

+2. Select a backup version (a .tib file), and then click Add.
 The entire backup will be added to the list.